 Recommended treatment are the medications Pramiprexole and Ropinirole.

-Feeling Fatigued and Can’t Sleep Given the Opportunity?
+Can’t Sleep Given the Opportunity?

 Difficulty falling asleep and/or staying asleep, despite the opportunity to sleep.
 Affects functioning and causes distress.
 Occurring over at least a 3 month period, for at least 3 nights a week.